Liberal Studies Program > Current Student Resources > Frequently Asked Questions

 The LSP are courses that enhance your educational experience.
 Unlike your chosen major, which provides in depth knowledge in a single focused area, LSP courses give you a breadth of scholarship across many different areas.

-LSP courses begin upon arrival at DePaul with your Chicago Quarter (Discover/Explore) course, and continue during the entire first year as you take your Writing Courses, a Focal Point Seminar, and Quantitative Reasoning and Technology Literacy courses (depending on your major or college requirements).
+LSP courses begin upon arrival at DePaul with your Chicago Quarter (Discover/Explore) course, and continue during the entire first year as you take your Writing Courses, a Focal Point Seminar, and a Quantitative Reasoning course (depending on your major or college requirements).
 Together, these classes orient you to DePaul and prepare you for continuing academic success.

-During the sophomore year, students generally take fulfill Multicultural Seminar requirement and in the junior year, an Experiential Learning requirement (e.g., study abroad, field internships, research), both of which can be applied to complement or strengthen other fields of interests.
+During the sophomore year, students generally take a Seminar on Race, Power, and Resistance requirement and in the junior year, an Experiential Learning requirement (e.g., study abroad, field internships, research), both of which can be applied to complement or strengthen other fields of interests.
 In the senior year, a Capstone Course culminates your educational experience at DePaul.

-Across all years of study, you also take two to three courses from six broadly defined domains of intellectual inquiry: 1) Arts and Literature, 2) Philosophical Inquiry, 3) Religious Dimensions, 4) Scientific Inquiry, 5) Social, Cultural, and Behavioral Inquiry, and 6) Understanding the Past.
+Across all years of study, you also take two to three courses from seven broadly defined domains of intellectual inquiry: 1) Arts and Literature, 2) Historical Inquiry, 3) Math and Computing, 4) Philosophical Inquiry, 5) Religious Dimensions, 6) Scientific Inquiry, and 7) Social, Cultural, and Behavioral Inquiry.
 (Note: You should carefully review the specific requirements in your chosen major as slight variations do exist in what students take.)